 But among the many tankless water heater drawbacks, is their higher expense.
 For example, they cost more to buy, put in, and keep up.
 The heater cost itself isn’t bad though.
 Most on demand units cost between $100 and $700.
 But the high current wiring for these heaters, or the vent for gas models, cost big bucks to put in.

 High Maintenance Costs

-Recovering Investment Takes Many Years
+Tankless Water Heater Disadvantages: Getting Back Investment Takes Many Years

 Experience shows that you’ll still get that pause between turning on a hot water faucet, and actually receiving hot water; especially if the place where you’re drawing the hot water is far away from the water heater.
-You still must wait through the coldness for several seconds to a minute, for the heated water to travel through the pipes from the heater to your faucet.
+You still must wait through the coldness for several seconds to a minute.
+It takes that long for the heated water to travel through the pipes from heater to faucet.
 On-demand water heaters do not solve this problem.
-Installing a return pipe and a circulating pump on the other hand, will give you instant hot water, without incurring the expense of a tankless system.
+But putting in a return pipe and pump gives instant hot water, without incurring the expense of a tankless system.

 No Hot Water when Flow is a Trickle

 You can’t draw just a trickle stream of hot water from your faucets.
 Why not?
 Because these on-demand tankless systems need a minimum water flow through it.
 If the flow is less than that, then they do not sense the flow.
 So, the heaters do not come on.
 Thus, you get only cold water from the hot tap.